mahavedalla/mahavedalla/docs/questions/satta/what-is-a-gandhabba.md

-# What is a gandhabba?
+Question: What is a gandhabba?
 Answer in Brief: -
  Category: Satta
 Sutta References: -